ellji/ellji.github.io/_posts/2016-11-21-Indies-Stop.md

 Make something that makes the original games look like ancient artefacts, best left undisturbed.

-Make something on your own terms, and if you want to, **get paid while doing it**.
+Make something on your own terms.

+If you want to, make something and **get paid while doing it**.
-Forget everything else, you owe it to yourself.

 Who knows, maybe you'll get hired to work on that thing you love.